osu-eesc/cms-docs/user-guide/docs/update-log.md

 # List of changes to the web guide

+- 05/21/2019
+    - Added information about additional description fields on Articles
+    - Added information about adding content to each content type section
+    - Added information about additional tags to each content type section
+    - Added web writing vs. print writing summary table
+    - Updated name of Navigator Digital Strategy Team throughout roles and responsibilities pages
+    - Added "hero image" term to glossary
+    - Updated file upload options flow chart
+    - Updated copyediting workflow description for content authors and EESC pubs team
+    - Other small updates to wording and updated screenshots

 - 05/13/2019
     - Added info about the "Registration Closed" checkbox on events